Friday, October 4, 2013

 Finally, after a year of reporting on the unique characteristics of the good people of everywhere from Spain to Sweden, it seems only fair as this current version of ALITS draws to a close to turn an eye towards my brothers from the Land Down Under, and examine how they acquit themselves when they venture out into the world to become ambassadors for our country.

 Australian backpackers are pretty much all the same guy.
 Something on their body will be tattooed or pierced, to reinforce their individuality.
 They wear thongs everywhere and have that fake tiny mohawk haircut which they will deny they specifically asked for and just somehow occurs naturally on their head, but which in fact cost far more than any man should ever spend on personal grooming.
 They have spent the past 3 months in the gym specifically in preparation to travel, and wear tank tops everywhere even in minus-30 degree temperatures, which actually allows you to watch them shrink before your eyes during their first week away as this artificial level of exercise returns to its normal rate of zero.
 They will speak to you in a voice far louder than necessary, hoping that a girl will hear their accent and therefore have sex with them, except that every other Australian guy within 50 feet is also doing the same thing and all you end up with is what sounds like the first round of auditions for the next Crocodile Hunter.
-They do this because Australian backpackers have an unshakable belief that every female within viewing distance wants to sleep with them simply because they are Australian, even if they are a mongol with a monobrow whose best pickup line is "Brace yourself, Sheilah" while scratching themselves.
+They do this because Australian backpackers have an unshakable belief that every female within viewing distance wants to sleep with them simply because they are Australian, even if they are a moron with a monobrow whose best pickup line is "Brace yourself, Sheilah" while scratching themselves.

 Within the first 3 minutes of your conversation with an Australian backpacker they will have managed to work in the entire story of every girl they have slept with since they left.
 This is to convince you what an alpha-male they are.
 (Any actual visual confirmation of these supposed conquests will reveal the true horror of the decision they made last night, or else reveal that they did not actually get any further than a reluctant conversation as she pleaded with her friends to drag her away.)
 It is quite amusing to introduce 2 Australian backpackers to each other as they will both become so focused on trying to prove who is the bigger pantsman that they will be stuck one-upping each other for the rest of the night and in fact have no opportunity to actually talk to women.